sevinurafni/volvox_motion_visualization/report/Introduction.md

 </table>
 <p align="center"> Figure 3. a) Video observation and b) Video simulation (Ishikawa et al., 2020)

-<p align="justify"> Volvox colonie with a diameter of 10 𝜇𝑚 to tens of millimeters[8] can be categorized as granular material [3].
+<p align="justify"> Volvox colonies with a diameter of 10 𝜇𝑚 to tens of millimeters[8] can be categorized as granular material [3].
 The motion of two granular particles can be investigated using simple mechanics, a two-body system [2].
 Consider the relative motion of a pair of three-dimensional particles that share the same point of contact.
 This contact interaction produces pure translational and rotational modes of motion (rolling and twisting) as well as a combination of pure motion. </p>